 One of the rarest animals in the world, the giant pandas were once close to extinction due to deforestation and construction that destroyed a large part of their natural habitat in the areas around Chengdu in Sichuan, as well as small areas in Gansu Province and Shaanxi Province.

-This native Chinese bear has been featured throughout history in China, as both Imperial pets and auspicious animals that only appear during the reign of a benevolent emperor.
+This native Chinese bear has been far gone that only appear during the reign of a benevolent emperor.
 The giant panda is found mostly in Sichuan Province, where it lives wild in the mountain ranges to the north and west of the city.

 RELATED POST: Best Tibet Train to Lhasa